Langtang Valley trek guidance

 After a full day’s drive on the road, we finally arrived in Shigatse (also known as Xigazê), Tibet’s second-largest city.
 The city welcomed us with a lively Nepali restaurant.
 A traditional kata scarf welcomed us, offering warmth and comfort after a long day’s journey.

 We’ll ensure you have a comfortable and cozy stay in a hotel in Shigatse.
 In the morning, after a short walk, we’ll visit the famous Tashilhunpo Monastery, established in 1447 by the first Dalai Lama.
-This monastery follows the Gelug traditions, emphasising monastic discipline which was started by Je Tsongkhapa in the 14th-15th century.
+The monastery follows the Gelug traditions and emphasizes monastic discipline, which Je Tsongkhapa started in the 14th–15th century.
 Once the monastery was home for over 3,800 monks, today only 800 monks continue their spiritual legacy.
-The monastery is renowned for a giant bronze statue of Maitreya Buddha coated with over 1400 valuable ornaments.
+The monastery houses a renowned giant bronze statue of Maitreya Buddha, adorned with over 1,400 valuable ornaments.
 It took skilled artists more than four whole years to create this masterpiece.

 This monastery holds historic importance as it is the traditional home of the panchen lamas, who are the second major spiritual leaders in Tibetan Buddhism.
 While visiting, you’ll feel the reverberation of positive energy and admire the decorative artwork.
 Please note that taking pictures inside is strongly prohibited.
 However, a visit to this place is heartily recommended for powerful experienceTibetan Buddhism